intellltech/interview-QA/readme.md

 5. ### What is machine code in relation to Solidity contracts?

 Machine codes are a compilation of solidity contracts, which are written in a high-level language.
-And it is the machine code that is executed on the Ethereum blockchain by the computer’s processor.
+And it is the machine code that is executed on the Ethereum blockchain by the computer's processor.
 A basic understanding of machine code is needed to understand what Solidity contracts are and how they work.
     **[⬆ Back to Top](#questions)**

 6. ### What is an enum?
 What are the restrictions on their use?

 Enums are one of the methods used for creating user-defined types in Solidity.
 While you can implement an implicit conversion when using enums, they allow explicit conversion both to and from all integer types.
 Enums require at least one member, and the explicit conversions check the runtime value ranges.
-When there’s a failure, it results in an exception.
+When there's a failure, it results in an exception.
     **[⬆ Back to Top](#questions)**

 7. ### What is EVM bytecode?